This page tells you about the chemotherapy drug combination called FEC-T and its possible side effects. There is information about

 Fewer than 1 in 100 people have these.

-- Long term changes in lung tissue due to cyclophosphamide can cause a cough or breathlessness
+- Long term changes in lung tissue can cause a cough or breathlessness

 Talk to your doctor, pharmacist or nurse about all your side effects so they can help you manage them.
 They can give you advice or reassure you.
 Your nurse will give you a contact number to ring if you have any questions or problems.
 If in doubt, call them.